Leroy Hoard

-Early years
+Early life

 Hoard was born in New Orleans, Louisiana, in 1968.
 He attended St. Augustine High School in New Orleans.

 University of Michigan

 Hoard enrolled at the University of Michigan in 1986 and played college football for head coach Bo Schembechler's Michigan Wolverines football teams from 1987 to 1989.
 He started one game at fullback in 1987 but was otherwise a backup to Jarrod Bunch and Jamie Morris.

 As a sophomore, Hoard started six games at fullback and one game at tailback for the 1988 Michigan Wolverines football team that compiled a 9-2-1 record, won the Big Ten Conference championship, defeated USC in the 1989 Rose Bowl, and finished the season ranked No. 4 in the final AP Poll.
 The highlight of Hoard's college career was being named most valuable player of the 1989 Rose Bowl, after rushing for 146 yards and two touchdowns in Michigan's win over USC.
 He also rushed for 165 yards and two touchdowns in the 1988 Michigan-Ohio State game.
 For the entire 1988 season, Hoard rushed for 752 yards and 11 touchdowns.

 As a junior, Hoard started five games at fullback and three games at tailback for the 1989 Michigan team that compiled a 10–2 record, won a second consecutive Big Ten championship, lost to USC in the 1990 Rose Bowl (despite 108 rushing yards from Hoard), and finished the season ranked No. 7 in the final AP Poll.
 Hoard rushed for 832 yards and six touchdowns during the 1989 season.

 Hoard decided to forgo his last season of college eligibility and enter the NFL draft.